swcarpentry/DEPRECATED-boot-camps/instructor-web/README.md

 The internet works because we all contribute to it.
-So if you've found a useful answer on Stack Overflow and it works, give it some love and upvote it!
+So if you've found a useful answer on Stack Overflow and it works, give it some love and upvote it! "how do i read a shape file in python".

 If you've worked out how to do something tricky, and no-one else seems to have documented, and you think it's a useful thing,